NetChris-actions/derive-semver/README.md

-# Parse SemVer versions
+# Derive SemVer version from git ref

-Use this action to parse an input string as a SemVer version.
+Use this action to derive the SemVer version from `GITHUB_REF_NAME`.
 Internally, this uses [`pcre2grep`](https://www.pcre.org/current/doc/html/pcre2grep.html) and [the official SemVer.org RegEx](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string) to match values.

 ``` yml
 name: Simplistic Example